-A common problem when replacing old or leaking service pipes is the close proximity of other utilities.
-Both open cut excavation and trenchless techniques can cause damage to other utilities.
+The underground utility infrastructure is vast and congested.
+A combination of some or all of the gas, water, electric power, telecoms, cable TV, sewers and drains, serve individual properties.
+The exact location of each service utility is imprecise due to inaccurate mapping changes over the decades.
+As a result, a common problem when replacing old or leaking service pipes is the high risk of damaging a utility when working on another in close proximity.
+Road crossings are particularly hazardous.
+Often, there will be a gas or water main, or HV power cable running along the length of the road.
+Services supplying individual homes will usually run at right angles across these main utility lines.
+Consequently, replacing these service lines increases the risk of contact with the main lines.
 Increasingly, utility companies and their contractors are avoiding the use of techniques which may damage other nearby utilities.
 Where the risk exists, inspection holes are frequently necessary to expose the risk and manage the operation.
 This increases the time, cost and potential risk of a strike.
 The disruption and cost of a utility strike is obviously very high and to be avoided, but more importantly is the safety of workers.
 If the risk is considered too great then open cut excavation may be the only viable option.
 This is time consuming, expensive and very disruptive to the local community.

 Note: we ALWAYS advocate that existing utilities are mapped even if using the Pipe Puller.

 The Kobus Pipe Puller trenchless technology minimises the risk of utility strikes when replacing service pipes.
 Watch this short video to find out how

 Find out how the Kobus Pipe Puller can improve customer satisfaction ratings